Information Technology at Purdue (ITaP)

 ITaP also supports an advanced research cyberinfrastructure across campus that includes multiple shared, TOP500-class supercomputing clusters for intensive computational needs; a state-of-the-art, multi-tiered research data storage array; and high-speed networks linking campus labs and computing resources and connecting the campus to national resources.

-ITaP is comprised of seven units which work together to manage and support information technology across Purdue: Teaching and Learning Technologies, Research Computing, IT Enterprise Relationship Management, IT Enterprise Solutions, IT Infrastructure Services, IT Process Management and IT Security and Policy, along with the Office of Institutional Research, Assessment and Effectiveness.
+ITaP is comprised of seven units which work together to manage and support information technology across Purdue: the Office of Information Technology and Chief Information Officer; Business Solutions and the Project Management Office; End User Experience; Infrastructure Services; Information and Security Policy; Research Computing; and Student Solutions and Enterprise Reporting.
 Each unit has a specific focus to help support the University in its efforts to move the world forward.